logo

 Is an Agency Agreement legally binding?

-Yes, an Agency Agreement is legally binding if it meets the conditions of a valid contract under the Indian Contract Act, 1872 and once signed, both the principal and agent are legally obligated to follow its terms.
+Yes, an Agency Agreement is legally binding if it meets the conditions of a valid contract under the Indian Contract Act, 1872.
+Once signed, both the principal and the agent are legally obligated to follow its terms.

 Can this template be used for international agency relationships?